EtchedPixels/Fuzix-Compiler-Kit/README.md

 ## Installation

 As a cross compiler the front end expects it all to live in /opt/fcc/.
 The tool chain provides the compiler front end and phases.
-For cpp for now symlink the native gcc /lib/cpp on Linux.
+For cpp for now it uses the gcc preprocessor on Linux and DECUS cpp on Fuzix.

-The assembler, linker and support tools are the 8085 pieces from the assembler/linker toolchain currently in the CC6303 repository.
-In the as68 directory of that git do a make clean; make -f Makefile.8085 and then copy the various xx85 tools it produces into the /opt/fcc/bin space.
+The tools required live in the Fuziz-Bintools repository.
+To build it all first pull Fuzix-Bintools and make install.
+Then make sure /opt/fcc is on your path and in the Fuzix-Compiler-Kit directory do "make install" and it will build a bootstrap then build the full tools and install them.

 ## Intended C Subset